voidspawner/void.lang/README.md

 Will be available in 2024

 ### Device
+Will be available in 2024
 ##### Camera
-Will be available in 2024
 ##### Gallery
-Will be available in 2024
 ##### Calendar
-Will be available in 2024
 ##### GPS
-Will be available in 2024
 ##### Compass
-Will be available in 2024
 ##### Speed
-Will be available in 2024
 ##### Tilt
-Will be available in 2024
 ##### Light
-Will be available in 2024
 ##### Health

+### UI
 Will be available in 2024

-### UI
 ##### Text
-Will be available in 2024
 ##### Edit
-Will be available in 2024
 ##### Image
-Will be available in 2024
 ##### Button
-Will be available in 2024
 ##### Slider
-Will be available in 2024
 ##### Progress
-Will be available in 2024
 ##### Switch
-Will be available in 2024
 ##### Drop
-Will be available in 2024
 ##### Menu
-Will be available in 2024
 ##### List
-Will be available in 2024
 ##### Tile
-Will be available in 2024
 ##### Video
-Will be available in 2024
 ##### Sound
-Will be available in 2024
 ##### Draw
-Will be available in 2024
 ##### View
-Will be available in 2024

 ## Engine
 A game engine for creating 2D and 3D apps and games.